Graphic Designer Resume Examples & Templates [2026]

 - How to Write a Graphic Designer Resume

-- 1. Start with a Graphic Designer Resume Objective that Turns Heads
+- 1. Start with a Graphic Designer Resume Objective that Captures Attention

-- 2. Familiarise Yourself with the Graphic Designer Resume Job Description
+- 2. Understand the Graphic Designer Resume Job Description

-- 3. How to put Skills on a Resume for a Graphic Designer
+- 3. How to Showcase Skills Effectively on Your Resume

-- 5. Add or Create a Portfolio Section in your Resume
+- 5. Add a Portfolio Section on Your Resume

 - Graphic Designer Resume Template for MS Word, Pages